_(1).png)

 A standardized test called the United States Medical Licensing Examination (USMLE) Step 1 evaluates a medical student's grasp of fundamental science ideas and how they relate to clinical practice.
 Students usually take the exam during their second year of medical school.
 It is one of the three requirements for medical licensing in the United States.

-Over eight hours, 280 multiple-choice questions make up the USMLE Step 1.
+The USMLE Step 1 consists of 280 multiple-choice questions over eight hours.
 This computer-based exam determines whether graduates or medical students can apply key ideas from the basic sciences to the practice of medicine.

 The exam lasts eight hours and has 280 multiple-choice questions broken up into seven blocks of 40 questions each.